dallas-hall/kode-kloud-engineer/linux-system-administrator/package-management/local-yum-repository.md

 ## Task

-> The Nautilus production support team and security team had a meeting last month in which they decided to use local `yum` repositories for maintaing packages needed for their servers.
-For now they have decided to configure a local `yum` repo on Nautilus Backup Server.
-This is one of the pending items from last month, so please configure a local yum repository on Nautilus Backup Server as per details given below.<br><br>a.
-We have some packages already present at location `/packages/downloaded_rpms/` on Nautilus Backup Server.<br><br>b.
-Create a `yum` repo named *localyum* and make sure to set Repository ID to *localyum*.
-Configure it to use package's location `/packages/downloaded_rpms/`.<br><br>c.
-Install package `wget` from this newly created repo.
+> The Nautilus production support team and security team had a meeting last month in which they decided to use local yum repositories for maintaing packages needed for their servers.
+For now they have decided to configure a local yum repo on Nautilus Backup Server.
+This is one of the pending items from last month, so please configure a local yum repository on Nautilus Backup Server as per details given below.
+>
+> a.
+We have some packages already present at location `/packages/downloaded_rpms/` on Nautilus Backup Server.
+>
+> b.
+Create a yum repo named `epel_local` and make sure to set Repository ID to `epel_local`.
+Configure it to use package's location `/packages/downloaded_rpms/`.
+>
+> c.
+Install package `vim-enhanced` from this newly created repo.

 ## Preliminary Steps